cdivitotawela/workstation/README.md

 # Workstation Setup
-This repository contains the commonly used configurations for a DevSecOps engineer
+This repository contains the commonly used configurations for an engineer

 ## Setup iTerm2 badge for kubectl current context
 This is useful if you use the kubectl in iTerm2 and would like to see the current context in iTerm2 badge.